-These aren't medical experts or professional counsellors; they are people who have been through miscarriage, ectopic pregnancy or molar pregnancy themselves.
+These aren't medical experts or professional counsellors; they are women - and some men - who have been through miscarriage, ectopic pregnancy or molar pregnancy themselves.

-We may also be able to refer you to a miscarriage support group in your area or one that meets on Zoom.
+We may also be able to refer you to a miscarriage support group in your area.
 Here you can talk about your experiences and feelings in an atmosphere of understanding and care.